 Before a new medical device can be marketed in the U.S., it must first receive either premarket approval or 510(k) clearance from the FDA, unless an exemption exists.
 A premarket approval submission, which is a higher standard than a 510(k) clearance, is used to demonstrate to the FDA that a new or modified device is safe and effective.
 A 510(k) submission is used to demonstrate that a device is "substantially equivalent" to a predicate device (one that has been cleared by the FDA).
 A 510(k) submission is cleared when the FDA issues an order finding the device to be substantially equivalent to the predicate device and stating that the device can be marketed in the U.S. We expect that any product we seek regulatory approval for will require a premarket approval.
 The FDA approval process involves, among other things, successfully completing clinical trials and filing for and obtaining a premarket approval.
 The premarket approval process requires us to prove the safety and effectiveness of our products to the FDA's satisfaction.
-This process, which includes pre-clinical studies and clinical trials, can take many years and requires the expenditure of substantial resources and may include post-marketing surveillance to establish the safety and efficacy of the product.
-Notwithstanding the effort and expense incurred, the process may never result in the FDA granting a premarket approval.
+This process, which includes pre-clinical studies and clinical trials, can take many years and requires the expenditure of substantial resources and may include post-market approval.
 Data obtained from pre-clinical studies and clinical trials are subject to varying interpretations that could delay, limit or prevent regulatory approval.
 Delays or rejections may also be encountered based upon changes in governmental policies for medical devices during the period of product development.
 The FDA can delay, limit or deny approval of a premarket approval application for many reasons, including:

-- our inability to demonstrate safety or effectiveness to the FDA's satisfaction; - · insufficient data from our pre-clinical studies and clinical trials to support approval; - failure of the facilities of our third-party manufacturer or suppliers to meet applicable requirements; - inadequate compliance with pre-clinical, clinical or other regulations; - our failure to meet the FDA's statistical requirements for approval; and - changes in the FDA's approval policies, or the adoption of new regulations that require additional data or additional clinical studies.
+- · our inability to demonstrate safety or effectiveness to the FDA's satisfaction; - insufficient data from our pre-clinical studies and clinical trials to support approval; - failure of the facilities of our third-party manufacturer or suppliers to meet applicable requirements; - · inadequate compliance with pre-clinical, clinical or other regulations; - our failure to meet the FDA's statistical requirements for approval; and - changes in the FDA's approval policies, or the adoption of new regulations that require additional data or additional clinical studies.